jhartz/thunderbird-open-in-conversation/README.md

 The window that opens contains not only the messages in the thread that are in your inbox, but also ones in other folders (so you can see sent messages in there too).

+## Installation

+Download [thunderbird-open-in-conversation.xpi](thunderbird-open-in-conversation.xpi).
+Then, in Thunderbird, go to *Tools* > *Add-ons*, choose *Extensions* in the pane on the left, click the gear drop-down, select *Install Add-on From File*, and choose "thunderbird-open-in-conversation.xpi".

 ## License

 This project is licensed under the Mozilla Public License version 2.
 For more, see the [LICENSE](LICENSE) file.